📊 Projekt

 Goals

-• Promotion of interdisciplinary exchange between departments at Campus Mitte in the areas of digitality and digital methods
+• Promotion of interdisciplinary exchange between departments on the Campus Mitte in the areas of digitization and digital methods

-• Support for the development of joint research focal points and establishment of corresponding infrastructures
+• Support for the development of joint research focuses and establishment of corresponding infrastructures

-• Expansion of research infrastructure and research networks in the field of digital methods at Humboldt-Universität zu Berlin
+• Expansion of research infrastructure and research networks to strengthen excellence in digital humanities, cultural studies, and social sciences

 Work Packages

-• WP1: Consultation and support in project design and cooperation building for digital projects
+• WP1: Consultation and support in project design and cooperation establishment for digital projects

-• WP2: Establishment and supervision of interdisciplinary working groups (e.g. AG Git+, AG Reading and Writing Workshop Digitality)
+• WP2: Establishment and promotion of interdisciplinary working groups (e.g. AG Git+, AG Reading and Writing Workshop Digitality)

 • WP3: Conducting workshops, lectures, and coworking spaces for teaching staff, researchers, and students

-• WP4: Development and maintenance of the Digital Literacy Course Map (in development, planned for 2026)
+• WP4: Development and implementation of the Digital Literacy Course Map (in development, planned for 2026)

 • WP5: Collaborations and networks (RIDSCH network, Research Software Engineering, NFDI4Memory, AI-Skills, Quadriga, Competence Workshop Digital Humanities)